 All week the city had been burning.
 The air below 14th st. was smoke and ash.
 The wall next to Famous Ray's Pizza in the Village was still covered with posters put there by family members--photos and descriptions of fathers and mothers and daughters and sons and friends and everyone who'd been in the towers and were missing since that day.
 They were still missing.
 Sirens sounded all day long.
 I lived in the city.
-I was at Charlotte in midtown with my editors when the first plane hit.
+I was at Charlotte, a restaurant in midtown, with my editors when the first plane hit.
 We hurried home, and when the buildings fell I felt the ground shake.
 Father Mychal Judge died.
 Another friend, FDNY Captain Patrick Brown, had gone into the North Tower to rescue people and was missing.
 The grief was terrible, but upon waking each day I faced one beautiful truth: other friends, working in the towers and surrounding buildings, were still alive.

 I had been in the North Tower on September 10th.
 A friend and I had met for lunch, had had a picnic in the Trinity churchyard.
 It was a hot day, and we sat in the shadow of downtown buildings.
 From the cool green shade i looked out at the ancient graves, and said what a peaceful place it was, right in the midst of downtown New York, a respite from all that crazy Wall Street energy.